fifth-sense/Concepts/ReactTheory.md

    Pass the callback function to the child as a props from the parent component.
    The child component calls the parent callback function using props and passes the data to the parent component.

+# Memo
+A.

+# What is the use of key atrribute?
+A. A “key” is a special string attribute you need to include when creating lists of elements in React.
+Keys are used in React to identify which items in the list are changed, updated, or deleted.
+Keys are used to give an identity to the elements in the lists

+# How to prevent re-rendering in react?
+A. memo, useMemo, useCallback, useRef, Pure Component(class)

+# JWT
+A. JWT is a token based stateless authentication mechanism.
+Since it is a client-side based stateless session, server doesn't have to completely rely on a datastore(database) to save session information.

+# Synthetic Event
+A. Synthetic evenets are React way of handling dom events consistentely across the browsers and platforms React Event system wraps native browsers event with a cross browser compatible interface and provide a unified way of handling events in react synthetic events in React offer a performance-oriented and consistent way to handle events while abstracting away browser differences, resulting in a smoother and more predictable development experience.
+ * benefits of sythentic events
+   Performance: React uses a single event listener at the root of the document (event delegation), which means fewer event listeners are attached to individual elements.
+This optimizes performance by reducing memory usage and improving event handling efficiency.
+   Cross-Browser Compatibility: Synthetic events abstract away browser-specific event handling differences, ensuring consistent behavior across various browsers.
+Developers don't need to worry about writing browser-specific code for event handling.
+   Event Pooling: React uses an event pooling mechanism where event objects are reused to reduce memory consumption.
+This minimizes the overhead of  creating and garbage collecting numerous event objects during high-frequency events.
+   Normalized Properties: Synthetic events provide normalized properties across different browsers.
+This ensures that you have a consistent set of properties and methods available regardless of the browser being used.
+   Automatic Cleanup: React automatically handles event listeners' cleanup and unbinding when a component is unmounted.
+This prevents memory leaks and ensures proper resource management.
+   Ease of Use: Developers can work with event handling in React using familiar HTML event attributes (e.g., onClick, onChange) instead of dealing with various browser-specific event registration methods.

+   Synthetic events combine the response of different browser's native events into one API, ensuring that the events are consistent across different browsers.
+The application is consistent regardless of the browser it is running in.

+   const Component = () => {
+    const handleClick = (e) => {
+    e.preventDefault(); // synthetic event
+    console.log("link clicked");
+    };
+    return <a onClick={(e) => handleClick}>Click me</a>;
+   };

+Why use Flux architecture?
+ Flux is a powerful architecture for managing state in ReactJS applications.
+By using a unidirectional data flow, centralized control, and immutable data, Flux helps keep your application's state management organized and maintainable.

+ # What is Next.js
+ Next.js is a popular open-source framework for building server-side rendered React applications.
+It was created by a software engineer at Zeit named Guillermo Rauch.
+He started working on the framework in 2016 and released the initial version later that year.
+Since then, Next.js has gained significant adoption and has been widely used by developers for building fast and scalable web applications.
+It provides features like automatic code splitting, server-side rendering, and static site generation, making it an excellent choice for building modern web applications.

+ SEE this to understand DOM  https://nextjs.org/learn/foundations/from-javascript-to-react